SiegeEngineers/WololoKingdoms/README.md

 Rarely there can be issues with creating the language_x1_p1.dll file.
 Usually when you get an error message regarding this, restarting the program and running it again is enough.
 If this error happens every time, your original language file may be corrupt.

-## Troubleshooting/Known issues
+## Troubleshooting/Known issues/FAQ

 I've done my best to make the installer stable, but sometimes it can still have issues.
 Generally, if you encounter problems: Make sure you run the installer as administrator (right click the exe -> run as administrator).
 If you get a message about an exception, often just closing the installer and running it again helps
+- **Q**: The installer can't read/write the language_x1_p1.dll when creating an offline installation!
+What's going on?
-- Creating a language_x1_p1.dll language file for offline use without Voobly can be unstable unfortunately.
+**A**: Creating a language_x1_p1.dll language file for offline use without Voobly can be unstable unfortunately.
 You may need to rerun it a few times, but it should eventually work.
 If you don't need to use an offline installation though, make sure that checkbox is unchecked, to avoid potential issues.
+- **Q**: Why is my interface is messed up?
+It looks like this: https://imgur.com/a/xouXF **A**: This happens if you reinstalled an older version of the compatibility patch after installing WololoKingdoms.
+To fix it, you can go into the Age2HD folder and delete the "compatslp" subfolder.
+- **Q**: Help!
+Why do my monks turn invisible?
+**A**: Make sure you unpack the installer into an empty directory instead of a folder that still has files from an older version of the installer.
+Leftover files can cause that effect.
+Rerun the installer after unpacking into an empty directory and this should be fixed.
+- **Q**: This doesn't work with Linux/Wine
+**A**: I made a shell script that should create missing symlinks that don't get created under wine: https://1drv.ms/u/s!Ark-SUz3-qr5qUcUahqd95ULA_sa
+Put this into your aoc folder (so next to the Voobly Mods directory) and run it.
+Note that it's possible there's a seperate, unfixed crashing issue with the offline installation, I have only managed to get the Voobly version running.
+It's not clear if that's an issue with WololoKingdoms or my Wine/Linux installation.

 ## New maps